 Not that standing tall, chest out, tummy in, chiseled chin thrust forward, will not help you feel more confident and appear more in charge.
-Rather that the research itself was flawed from a statistical point of view, and that subsequent research, by other teams using a larger statistical base were unable to replicate the findings of the Cuddy program.
+Rather than the research itself was flawed from a statistical point of view, and that subsequent research, by other teams using a larger statistical base was unable to replicate the findings of the Cuddy program.

 According to Slate, an outside team led by Eva Ranehill, of the University of Zurich’s Department of Economics, attempted to replicate the original Carney, Cuddy, and Yap study using a sample population five times larger than the original group.
 In the 2015 paper, Assessing the Robustness of Power Posing: No Effect on Hormones and Risk Tolerance in a Large Sample of Men and Women, the Ranehill team reported that they found no such effect.